ShogunPanda-archive/chalkbars/README.md

 Outputs a footer with a word between brackets

-It behaves like [B](#B) but it makes sure the message is print to the right of the screen.
+It behaves like [B](#B) but it makes sure the message is printed to the right of the screen.

 ```javascript
 console.log(chalkbars("On the right you see a white 'INFO' word inside blue brackets {{E info}}"));